 Preparation of EIA and the tender processes, preparation of plan of management, management and implementation of works and issues of relevance to the local community.

-World Heritage boards
+World Heritage boards and advisory committees

 Board of Wet Tropics Management Authority

 The Wet Tropics Management Authority (the Authority) was established to ensure Australia’s obligation to the World Heritage Convention is met in relation to the Wet Tropics World Heritage Area.
 The Authority administers the Wet Tropics legislation and sets policies and procedures which govern activities and land use within the Wet Tropics of Queensland World Heritage Area.
 The Authority’s mission is to lead, inspire, advise and support the Australian and global community to protect and share the Wet Tropics World Heritage Area in perpetuity.

 The K’gari World Heritage Advisory Committee provides advice to the Australian and Queensland governments on matters relating to the identification, protection, conservation, presentation, transmission to future generations and management of the Outstanding Universal Value (OUV) of K’gari’s cultural and natural heritage from the viewpoint of the Butchulla People, K’gari community, (including tourism, local council and conservation groups), and the scientific community.

 Gondwana World Heritage Advisory Committee (Qld Section)

 The Gondwana World Heritage Advisory Committee (Qld Section) provides advice to the Australian and Queensland governments on matters relating to the identification, protection, conservation, transmission to future generations and management of the OUV of Gondwana’s cultural and natural heritage from the viewpoint of the First Nations Peoples, Gondwana community, (including tourism, local council and conservation groups), and the scientific community.